P-p-H-d/mlib/README.md

         void type() : field1(), field2() { rest of constructor }

-M_CHAIN_INIT shall be the first instructions of the constructor function.
+M_CHAIN_INIT / M_CHAIN_OBJ shall be the first instructions of the constructor function.

 Example: